PaulTouchFoundry/next-cms/README.md

 Next CMS can be integrated into any Laravel 5.1 project by simply adding the [Service Provider](https://laravel.com/docs/5.1/packages#service-providers) to your project config/app.php.

 Since this CMS package is in a private repository you will need to configure Composer before downloading the next-cms dependency.
-In the `composer.json` file add the lines below the `{` opening character:
+In the `composer.json` file add the following lines below the `{` opening character:

 ```json
     "repositories": [